JPMorgan Chase

 1. Define: Eligibility expansion

-The first question wasn't a design question, it was a scoping one: we knew which customers; we didn’t know what they should see.
-I worked cross-functionally to map the customer segments newly in scope: Chase banking customers who owned a home without a Chase mortgage, and customers earlier in the buying journey.
+The first question wasn't a design question; it was a scoping one.
+We knew which customers; we didn’t know what they could see.
+I worked cross-functionally to map the new customer segments: Chase banking customers who owned a home without a Chase mortgage, and customers earlier in the buying journey.
 Understanding what data was readily available for each segment shaped what the experience could actually deliver.

 2. Research and Discovery

 A recurring theme: customers knew their home had appreciated but had no easy way to track it.
 Most were checking sites like Zillow and Redfin for neighborhood insights and data.
 Chase was used separately, just for their finances.
-The insight pages had the potential to close that gap, but only if the data felt trustworthy and the experience felt like it belonged in a banking app, not bolted on.
+The insight pages had the potential to close that gap, but only if the data felt trustworthy and the experience felt like it belonged in a banking app.

 3. Design: A Wider Range of Contexts